This month, one of our loyal clients Monica Guy has written about why Marmot Tours guided road cycling holidays appeal to her as a female cyclist…

-Cycling for a female
+Cycling Holidays for Women

 I’m a female cyclist who loves riding in the mountains, and I know there are plenty of other women like me.